Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Problem Settings and Preliminaries

 With the definition of risk-sensitive $\tV^\pi$, the risk-sensitive MDP problem is to find the policy that maximizes $\max_\pi \tV^\pi$.
-Denote the optimal value by $\tV^\star$, which is actully the fix-point solution of the following equation, The following lemma verifies that the fixed point equations for $\tV^\pi$ \eqref{eq:markov-risk-measure-pi} and $\tV^\star$ \eqref{eq:markov-risk-measure-star} are well-defined (proof deferred to the Appendix). \begin{lemma} The solution to \eqref{eq:markov-risk-measure-pi} exists and is unique.
+We denote the optimal value by $\tV^\star$, which is the fix-point solution of the following equation, {It is worth noting that the fixed point operators for \eqref{eq:markov-risk-measure-pi},\eqref{eq:markov-risk-measure-star} are contractive} (proof deferred to Appendix \ref{apdx:proof-of-Bellman-eq-existence}), which immediately implies the following lemma which verifies that the fixed point equations for $\tV^\pi$ \eqref{eq:markov-risk-measure-pi} and $\tV^\star$ \eqref{eq:markov-risk-measure-star} are well-defined . \begin{lemma} The solution to \eqref{eq:markov-risk-measure-pi} exists and is unique.
 Same argument holds for \eqref{eq:markov-risk-measure-star}. \end{lemma} }